werkkrew/freqtrade-strategies/README.md

 ### v4

+April 18, 2021:
+- **Indicator / Signal Changes**
+  - Changed all instances of T3 indicator to KAMA.
+T3 seemed to perform slightly better but requires such a huge amount of history that it causes errors in dry-run/live.

 April 16, 2021:
 - **General Changes**
   - Updated README quite a bit to hopefully (probably not) cut down on questions.